 During months in which air quality or high heat index is of concern, a monitoring of alerts will be done.
-While it has always been thought that being outside a little while each day is good for children, outside play time will either be limited or scheduled for indoors on days of air quality concerns and high heat index alerts.
+While it has always been thought that being outside a little while each day is best for children, outside play time will either be limited or scheduled for indoors on days of air quality concerns and high heat index alerts.
+Parents are highly discouraged from leaving idling vehicles in the parking lot.